Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Step 1: Earn a Bachelor’s Degree

 The first step to becoming an LADC is earning a bachelor’s degree.
 The BBHT doesn’t specify what type of degree you should have.
-However, they do say that applicants need to have 18 semester hours (or 270 total hours) of education in substance use disorder counseling.
+They do say that applicants need to have 18 semester hours (or 270 total hours) of education in substance use disorder counseling.
 For that reason, earning a degree in addiction studies or a related field might help you fulfill this requirement.

 Over those 270 hours, the BBHT says you should learn about four topics:

-Additionally, you’ll need to learn about the 12 core functions of substance use disorder counselors:
+You’ll also need to learn about the 12 core functions of substance use disorder counselors:

 While a bachelor’s degree is required, you can also take seminars and classes outside of your studies to learn about these topics.
 But before doing so, you may have to get approval from the BBHT.